skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-14-classes-3-inheritance-super.md

-In most object-oriented languages, including JavaScript (C++ is a notable exception), there is a special, built-in class that is the root of the class hierarchy .
+In most object-oriented languages, including JavaScript (C++ is a notable exception), there is a special, built-in class that is the root of the class hierarchy.
 It's typically called `Object`, and is the only class that doesn't have a superclass (if a class declaration omits the `extends` keyword,